The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 7. Kofun tombs

 In Nara, you will have the unique chance to see one of the megalithic tombs build between the 3rd and early 7th century AD.
-These are key shaped tumuli are surrounded by a big moat.
+These are key shaped tumuli are surrounded by a big moat, called Kofun – or ancient graves.
 You can’t actually go in.
-In fact, western scientists really don’t know what lies within, as the Imperial household agency wouldn’t allow anyone but their own experts in.
+In fact, western scientists really don’t know what lies within, as the Imperial Household Agency wouldn’t allow anyone but their own experts in.
 In a way that is understandable, as these tombs hold the bodies of former emperors.
 Some of them near-legendary, like the Gosashi tomb in Nara revered as the resting place of Empress Jingu.

 Personally speaking, I find it absolutely weird that these ancient tombs appear in no tourist guide, because even from outside they are truly spectacular and beyond significant!

-A lesser known site in Nara is the Heijō-kyō (平城京).
+A lesser known Heritage site in Nara is the Heijō-kyō (平城京).
 Here you will be able to see the actual remains of the complex that served as Japanese capital between 710-40.
+(Side reference: The capital moved to Kyoto with the start of the so-called Heian period in 794 AD.)

 9. Nara Prefectural Art Museum

 Right in the middle of Nara Park, you will find the Nara Prefectural Museum of Art.
-It is an amazing museum if you are into Buddhist and ancient art.
+It is an amazing museum if you are into Buddhist, ancient art and Japanese culture.
 I find it beautiful, but if you went to the exhibition at Hōryū-ji, it might be a bit repetitive.
 It’s actually not the only museum in town, but the most prominent.
 If you are short on time, you might want to skip it.

 10. Higashimuki Shopping District